-(e) The Office of the Chief Procurement Officer may charge a biannual registration fee to vendors desiring to register with the office to receive Invitations to Bid for any supplies or services solicited by the division and to governmental bodies for their proportionate share of operating costs of the office.
+- charge a biannual registration fee to vendors desiring to register with the office to receive invitations to bid for any supplies or services solicited by the division and to governmental bodies for their proportionate share of operating costs of the office.
 Any fee shall be set by administrative rule upon the approval of the Director of Finance.
-Any fees collected under this subsection shall be deposited in the State Treasury to the credit of the State Procurement Fund and shall be appropriated, budgeted, and allotted in accordance with Sections 41-4-80 to 41-4-96, inclusive, and 41-19-1 to 41-19-12, inclusive, and only in amounts stipulated in general appropriations bills and other appropriation bills.

-8 (f) The Chief Procurement Officer shall adopt rules 9 consistent with this article which govern the procurement of 10 supplies and services procured by the state.
+Any fees collected under this subsection shall be deposited in the State Treasury to the credit of the State Procurement Fund and shall be appropriated, budgeted, and allotted in accordance with Sections 41-4-80 to 41-4-96, inclusive, and 41-19-1 to 41-19-12, inclusive, and only in amounts stipulated in general appropriations bills and other appropriation bills. - (f) The Chief Procurement Officer shall adopt rules consistent with this article which govern the procurement of supplies and services procured by the state.

-12 Subject to rules adopted under this article, the 13 Chief Procurement Officer may delegate his or her authority to 14 designees or to any department, agency, or official.
+Subject to rules adopted under this article, the Chief Procurement Officer may delegate his or her authority to designees or to any department, agency, or official.